 For starters, it means that Bo-Katan Kryze is likely dead.
 Kryze was the leader of Mandalore (known as their Mand’alor) who was given the Darksaber by Sabine Wren in Rebels.
 According to Darksaber legend, one can only come into possession of the weapon by defeating its former master in combat.
 So, does that mean Moff Gideon killed her?
 Or is there more to the story?

-And what does it mean that Gideon has the Darksaber?
-Well, for starters, it means we’ll probably see Din Djarin try to reclaim it for his people.
+So what does it mean that Gideon has the Darksaber?
+We’re guessing that we’ll probably see Din Djarin try to reclaim it for his people.
 We’ve already seen the Empire try to crush out Mandalorian culture by turning beskar into Imperial currency.
 There’s no way Gideon’s possession of such a powerful piece of Mandalorian culture will sit well with Din.

 Featured Image: Lucasfilm